wmariuss/runs/README.md

 # runs

-Execute, take the output of any script file or command and send it to different web services.
+Execute any script file or command as job and send the result to different web services.

 When I can use this tool: